How do I Read a Summary of Benefits and Coverage?

 3. Common Medical Events

-This is the heart of the SBC.
-It breaks down what you’ll pay for specific services like:
+This is where the real detail lives.
+It breaks down what you pay for specific services—both in-network and out-of-network.
+Typical stuff includes:

 - Primary care visits